Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 ## Variable importance

 The plot below presents normalized variable importance for the first apprach.
-We can see that roll_belt was the most important variable while classyfing to the group.
+We can see that roll_belt was the most important variable while classifing to the group.
 We can see that user_name may not be found in the top 20 variables.
 You can read more about `variable importance` on this [site](http://topepo.github.io/caret/varimp.html)

 ```r